apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Note: Quantity struct can not do immutable check by CEL.
-<p>volumeExpansion defines what component and volumeClaimTemplate need to expand the specified storage.</p>
+Defines what component and volumeClaimTemplate need to expand the specified storage.</p>
 </td>
 </tr>
 <tr>